numist/numi.st/post/2024/the-crash/index.md

 What a mess.

+[^ideal]: For the non-motorcyclists out there, you _want_ a long slide because it spreads your kinetic energy over time (and space).
+"Speed doesn't kill, _deceleration_ kills" may be technically correct, but [public roads are a _terrible_ place to take your chances](https://www.youtube.com/watch?v=VruWHHEnZGw).
+[^wilderness]: Motorcycle crashes are why I got my wilderness first aid cert, though my intention was always to avoid being my own patient.
 [^phone]: My work phone.
 The one in my pocket—_my_ phone—had run out of battery during the ride.
 I also switched over Find My.
 Still need to replace that battery.
 [^allegedly]: For the record, I did not hazard any guesses about my speed to anybody—I don't look at my gauges when riding in murderous conditions, my speed was whatever I reckoned (accurately or not) as appropriate based on the traffic around me.
+[^search]: If you're tempted to search the internet for this word, be advised that the results will include images that cannot be unseen.
 [^estimates]: It's comforting to learn that estimates are the same in every field.